gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **numberOfMonths**: *undefined* \| *number*

-Change the number of months rendered by the component.
+Change the number of months displayed by the component.
 Defaults to `1`.

 See also [pagedNavigation](daypickerprops.md#pagednavigation).